nickzoic/nick.zoic.org/art/micropython-webusb/index.md

 the 1980s.
 We could get that machine to do a lot more work in the comparatively immense gulfs of time between keystrokes.

+Rather than having our PC send text files, and then have our microcontroller have to parse and compile them, perhaps we could have the PC do the parsing and compilation and send only the bytecode ready for the MicroPython VM to run.
+Given the size of programs we're talking about, compiling on the fly to native code wouldn't be impossible either ... imagine a compiler which runs continuously and pushes new code whenever it successfully compiles!

+Another thing I'd like to explore, which I can't believe I haven't written up for this blog yet, is the idea of an editor which edits the AST directly instead of editing a text file which is then parsed into the AST.
+I've been poking around at these ideas for a while now ... particularly for homoiconic languages but there's no reason this kind of approach couldn't be adapted for Python too.

 ## So, where to next

 * Identify an appropriate USB controller, preferably in the junkbox already.